lordsynix/ChessEngine/README.md

 3) Open project from Unity Hub

-4) Select SampleScene in the editor under Assets/Scenes/SampleScene
+4) Select ChessBoard in the editor under Assets/Scenes/ChessBoard